asemoon/team/README.md

 maintainability.
-* Common data exposure mechanism: if microservices are being used in the tech infrastructure, there is a strategy in place to expose all the data endpoints using the same consistent mechanism as much as possible (e.g. consistently use GraphQL or RESTful APIs)
+* Common data exposure mechanism: if microservices are being used in the tech infrastructure, there is a strategy in place to expose all the data endpoints using the same consistent mechanism as much as possible (e.g. consistently use GraphQL or RESTful APIs).
 * Feature toggle strategy is in place: there is a way to incrementally and continuously release new features to customers.
 ## Level 5
 * Everything mentioned in level 4 is practiced.
+* Train everyone to be a leader!
+As the organization grows, it's crucial to build leadership skills in as many people as possible.
+This sense of ownership helps the company to succeed in the long run.
-* Monitoring performance and find what's slowing down on both the front-end and the back-end
-* Monitoring service health to be proactive instead of reactive when problems arise
+* Monitoring performance and find what's slowing down the system on both the front-end(e.g. using Lighthouse) and the back-end(e.g. using APMs).
+Monitoring service health to be proactive instead of reactive when problems arise (i.e. strategy in place to find issues before users find them).
+There should also be load testing involved as part of the monitoring system.
-* Having a systematic way to monitor security and develop with security in mind
+* Having a systematic way to monitor security and develop with security in mind.
-* People think about cost of service vs ROI and scalability when choosing a technology to use
+* Engineers and leaders consider the financial cost of any third party service vs ROI and scalability when choosing a technology to use.
-* Load testing in place
-* Design with redundancy in mind
-* User activity tracking system
-* A/B testing strategy
-* Train everyone to be a leader
+* If the organization is involved in building software systems that include different levels of users, there needs to be a system in place to let users know, who did what action at what time (i.e. have user activity tracking system in place)
+* A/B testing strategy in place: there is a way for the product team to deliver different experiences to different users where applicable.
+This is to learn more about what users want, what works for the product, and continuously build the right features.

 Feel free to submit PRs if you think there are items missing in this checklist.
 If you need help implementing any of the levels in your organization, you can reach out to me through my website at [www.mehdi.tech](https://www.mehdi.tech)